 One of my challenges is to not get dragged down by the bigness of all the overreaching sh*t that goes (on) in the world and to hold onto the, ‘What CAN I do in my little ecosystem?’
 What little things am I doing that are improving the world in some small way, and how do I keep showing up for that?
 We decide to continue moving forward with hope because that’s what we do.
 We have to.

 Audrey Holst is a Raddle Verified Coach.
 I help people tap into their resilience and agility so they can create a life, and vision, that makes a difference.
 I have over a decade of experience teaching yoga and mindfulness with deep knowledge of the nervous system and extensive training and work as a Certified Life Coach.
 Audrey is currently accepting new coaching clients, so if you’re curious about how Audrey’s unique skills & talents can help you, visit her website to learn more.

 Audrey leads a monthly small group coaching session for Raddle “Entrepreneur” members to help them keep their heads in the game and building forward.
-Monthly life coaching sessions are one of Raddle’s (paid) member benefits.
-To join Raddle as a free OR paid member– Request an Invite.
+Monthly life coaching sessions are one of Raddle’s (paid) member benefits, in addition to brainstorming with supportive community members.
+To join Raddle as a free OR paid member– Request An Invite Here.